makrai/notes/ravishankar19-multiling-probe.md

     * downstream performance on a variety of NLP tasks.
 Along similar lines,
 * Liu+ (2019) probe similar deep pre-trained to the ones we do, on a set of ‘sixteen diverse probing tasks’. (
-* Tenney+ (2018) probe deep pre-trained encoders for sentence structure.
+* Tenney+ (2018) probe deep pre-trained encoders for sentence structure
-* Saphra and Lopez (2018) present a CCA-based method to compare representation learning dynamics across time and models, without explicitly requiring annotated corpora.
+* Saphra and Lopez (2018) present a CCA-based method to compare representation learning dynamics across time and models, without explicitly requiring annotated corpora
 * multilingual sentence representations, Conneau+ (2018b) describe the XNLI dataset, a set of translations of the development and test portions of the multi-genre MultiNLI inference dataset (Williams+ 2018).
 This, in a sense, is
-  * the authors evaluate sentence representations derived by mapping non-English representations to an English representation space.
+  * the authors evaluate sentence representations derived by mapping non-English representations to an English representation space

 ##2.4 BERTology

-* BERT’s attentions heads, such as Michel+ (2019), where the authors prune heads, often reducing certain layers to single heads, without a significant drop in performance in certain scenarios.
+* BERT’s attentions heads, such as Michel+ (2019), where the authors prune heads, often reducing certain layers to single heads, without a significant drop in performance in certain scenarios
-* Clark+ (2019) provide a per-head analysis and attempt to quantify what information each head retains; they discover that specific aspects of syntax are well-encoded per head, and find heads that correspond to certain linguistic properties, such as heads that attend to direct objects of verbs.
+* Clark+ (2019) provide a per-head analysis and attempt to quantify what information each head retains; they discover that
+  * specific aspects of syntax are well-encoded per head, and
+  * they find heads that correspond to certain linguistic properties
+    * e.g.  heads that attend to direct objects of verbs
 * BERT’s layers, such as
-  * Tenney+ (2019), who discover that BERT’s layers roughly correspond to the notion of the classical ‘NLP pipeline’, with lower level tasks such as tagging lower down the layer hierarchy.
+  * Tenney+ (2019), who discover that BERT’s layers roughly correspond to the notion of the classical ‘NLP pipeline’, with lower level tasks such as tagging lower down the layer hierarchy
-  * Hewitt and Manning (2019) define a structural probe over BERT representations, that extracts notions of syntax that correspond strongly to linguistic notions of dependency syntax.
+  * Hewitt and Manning (2019) define a structural probe over BERT representations, that extracts notions of syntax that correspond strongly to linguistic notions of dependency syntax

-# 3 Corpora.
+# 3 Corpora

 * The linguistic features we probe, and how we generated our probing corpus
-* our tasks can broadly be grouped into surface, syntactic and semantic tasks.
+* our tasks can broadly be grouped into surface, syntactic and semantic tasks
 * the same as the ones described in Conneau+ (2018a), with minor modif
   * Due to the differences in corpus domain (Wikipedia)
     * we alter some of their word-frequency parameters.
 We also